 The Durham County Sheriff’s Office is seeking qualified candidates that embody the values and diversity of the Durham County community.
 The Agency has transitioned to a dual certification process.
 This allows applicants the opportunity to become certified in both Detention Services and Law Enforcement.

-Interested candidates must begin employment as a detention officer unless they are certified as a North Carolina Law Enforcement Officer or Deputy Sheriff.
-Upon successful completion of Basic Detention Officer Training (BDOT), applicants are considered for the Basic Law Enforcement Training Academy (BLET).
+Interested candidates can begin employment as a detention officer and then become certified as a North Carolina Law Enforcement Officer or Deputy Sheriff.
+Upon successful completion of Basic Detention Officer Training (BDOT), applicants may apply for the Basic Law Enforcement Training Academy (BLET).

 If you meet the following qualifications you are eligible to apply: